kucherenko/jscpd/README.md

-# Copy/paste detector for programming source code.
+# Copy/paste detector for programming source code (ALPHA VERSION).

+**(IMPORTANT) If you are looking for stable version, try to install jscpd v.0.6.x!!!!**

 `jscpd` is a tool for detect copy/paste "design pattern" in programming source code.